ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 <!-- These benchmarks where collected on 2022-04-13 at 18:50 -->

-To illustrate the benefit of staging a Conda environment to local disk, we will benchmark how long it takes for `jupyter --version` to complete.
+To illustrate the benefit of staging a Conda environment to local disk, we will benchmark how long it takes for `jupyter --version` to complete without staging and with staging.

 Without staging to local disk, the call takes a whopping 32 seconds to return: